H.R. by Andrew Gunn

 The Alien was conceived from Giger's extraordinary images.
 Alien, the film, swallowed the embryo and set the monster free.
 The monster made the film a classic.

 The monster ripped through sequels.
 The monster ripped through monsters from another franchise.
 Alien vs Predator is the new Godzilla vs King Kong.
 But Godzilla and King Kong are much-loved hero monsters.
 The Predators have been somewhat neutralised by their code of honour.
+One of those guys gave Danny Glover a musket.
 The Alien is still unsettling, still unfathomable, still frightening.

-Alien is maybe the greatest horror movie of all time.
-Alien is a wonderful collaboration between many talents, one of those films where all the key people were at the top of their game.
+Alien is maybe the greatest horror film of all time.
+Alien is a wonderful collaboration between many talents, one of those productions where all the key people were at the top of their game.
 But the strength of a monster movie, in the end, comes down to its monster.

 Farewell Hans Rudolf.
 You creeped the shit out of me then, and you creep the shit out of me still.